Family Medicine Residency

-Northeast Georgia Medical Center (NGMC) Family Medicine Residency Program is building a 24,000 square foot, state-of-the-art continuity clinic.
-The practice will provide full scope and comprehensive services.
-Our continuity practice will care for our large, growing patient population that includes children and adolescents, maternity care, newborn care, adults, and older patients.
-The clinic will perform ultrasounds, minor procedures, and osteopathic manipulation.
+Northeast Georgia Medical Center (NGMC) Family Medicine Residency Program enjoys a brand new 24,000 square foot, state-of-the-art continuity clinic.
+The practice provides full scope and comprehensive services.
+Our continuity practice cares for our large, growing patient population that includes children and adolescents, maternity care, newborn care, adults, and older patients.
+The clinic performs ultrasounds, minor procedures, and osteopathic manipulation.
 Resident work areas are designed to maximize light and the natural environment with floor to ceiling windows and workspaces for independent and group work.

-Each resident will have their own continuity panel.
-To provide enhanced continuity, each resident will have a “practice partner”.
-Building on a concept started more than 30 years ago at the University of Missouri—Columbia Our “practice partners” have alternating schedules in the clinic so that they can provide patient coverage when out on leave or sickness, cover in-basket tasks, and still provide excellent continuity for their two panels of patients.
+Each resident has their own continuity panel.
+To provide enhanced continuity, each resident has a “practice partner.”
+Building on a concept started more than 30 years ago at the University of Missouri—Columbia, our “practice partners” have alternating schedules in the clinic so that they can provide patient coverage when out on leave or sickness, cover in-basket tasks, and still provide excellent continuity for their two panels of patients.